 I believe that this is where using behavioral assessments like DISC can help inspire employees to make an engaged difference.

 Although the 87% disengagement level worldwide is daunting, listed companies with highly engaged work forces outperform their peers by 147% (in earnings per share).

-Building a mutually-beneficial, diverse and strengths-based employee culture allows us to draw out the best talents and strengths of our employees so we know exactly where to motivate and challenge, and when to move team members around for the greatest possible impact.
+Building a mutually-beneficial, diverse and strengths-based employee culture allows us to draw out the best talents and strengths of our employees.
+Therefore, we know exactly where to motivate, challenge and when to move team members around for the greatest possible impact.

-Knowing your team’s talents, DISC profiles and individual motivators will highlight individual and organizational biases (strengths and challenges) and give leaders direction to drive the team forward leaving no one behind and engaging the best talents and tendencies of each person.
+Knowing your team’s talents, DISC profiles and individual motivators.
+Will highlight individual and organizational biases (strengths and challenges) and give leaders direction to drive the team forward.
+Therefor leaving no one behind and engaging the best talents and tendencies of each person.

 Connect with me if you want to discuss how your team is doing and any challenges that you may face.
 Remember, great teamwork starts with Strong Leadership, your leadership!